-In this respect, any future revised version of the MiFID Information Package will take effect upon its publication on the Bank's website and the continued use of the Services offered by the Bank thereafter will be deemed to constitute acceptance and notification of the changes to the MiFID Information Package.
+In this respect, any future revised version of this document will take effect upon its publication on the Bank's website and the continued use of the Services offered by the Bank thereafter will be deemed to constitute acceptance and notification of the changes to this document.

 The Bank may also from time to time send to customers' supplementary notifications and/or information of new developments and the Bank reserves the right to review and/or amend its Policies referred herein and make the necessary notifications whenever it deems this appropriate.
-It is, as Customer, your responsibility to ensure that you are aware of the correct, current content of the MiFID Information Package and we advise you to check for updates on a regular basis on the Bank's website www.eurobank.com.cy.
+It is, as Customer, your responsibility to ensure that you are aware of the correct, current content of this document and we advise you to check for updates on a regular basis on the Bank's website www.eurobank.com.cy.

-THE MIFID INFORMATION PACKAGE IS ONLY INTENDED FOR USE BY RECIPIENTS LOCATED IN COUNTRIES WHERE SUCH USE DOES NOT CONSTITUTE VIOLATION OF APPLICABLE LAW OR REGULATION.
+THIS DOCUMENT IS ONLY INTENDED FOR USE BY RECIPIENTS LOCATED IN COUNTRIES WHERE SUCH USE DOES NOT CONSTITUTE VIOLATION OF APPLICABLE LAW OR REGULATION.

-THE MIFID INFORMATION PACKAGE AND PROCEDURES DESCRIBED APPLY ONLY FOR THE PROVISION INVESTMENT AND ANCILLARY SERVICES IN FINANCIAL INSTRUMENTS AS PROVIDED BY THE BANK AND DO NOT APPLY IN ANY OTHER BUSINESS OR SERVICES OFFERED BY THE BANK.
+THIS DOCUMENT AND PROCEDURES DESCRIBED APPLY ONLY FOR THE PROVISION INVESTMENT AND ANCILLARY SERVICES IN FINANCIAL INSTRUMENTS AS PROVIDED BY THE BANK AND DO NOT APPLY IN ANY OTHER BUSINESS OR SERVICES OFFERED BY THE BANK.

-No liability whatsoever shall arise on Eurobank for any actual or contingent or direct or indirect loss or damage suffered by any recipient of the MiFID Information Package as a result of any act or omission pursuant to reliance on the provisions hereof or other use or misuse of any information contained herein.
+No liability whatsoever shall arise on Eurobank for any actual or contingent or direct or indirect loss or damage suffered by any recipient of this document as a result of any act or omission pursuant to reliance on the provisions hereof or other use or misuse of any information contained herein.

-It is important always to read and understand the information provided in this MiFID Information Package or in any other related document and obtain legal, investment or other advice, as you may consider appropriate, regarding the impact of such information on how Investment Services are provided by the Bank.
+It is important always to read and understand the information provided in this MiFID Information Package or in any other related document and obtain legal, investment or other advice, as you may consider appropriate, regarding the impact of such information how Investment Services are provided by the Bank. on